Garfield Gets a Life

 Garfield Gets a Life is a 1991 animated television special based on the Garfield comic strip written by Jim Davis.
 It features Lorenzo Music as the voice of Garfield.
-The special was first broadcast May 8, 1991 on CBS.
+The special was first broadcast on May 8, 1991, on CBS.
 It was nominated for Outstanding Animated Program at the 43rd Primetime Emmy Awards.
-It was the final in the series of twelve Garfield television specials, in spite of the success of Garfield and Friends as CBS cancelled new animated specials in 1990.
+It was the final in the series of twelve Garfield television specials, as the success of Garfield and Friends caused CBS to cancel new animated specials in 1990.
 It is the only CBS Garfield special directed by John Sparey instead of Phil Roman, although the latter served as producer.
+It is also the final Garfield production to feature music by Desirée Goyette who had performed for previous Garfield specials and various episodes of Garfield and Friends.

 Unlike the other Garfield specials, despite the title, Garfield Gets a Life focuses mainly on Jon rather than the titular fat cat.
 Odie only appears twice in this special.
 It has been released on both VHS and DVD home video.

 The songs "Monday Morning Blues (Blues for Mr. G)" (performed by B.B.
-King) and "Shake Your Paw" (performed by The Temptations) were released on the 1991 album Am I Cool or What?.
+King) and "Shake Your Paw" (performed by The Temptations) were released on the 1991 album Am I Cool or What?
 An instrumental version of the opening theme, under the title "Spare Time" (performed by David Benoit), was also released on the album.